 Contracts and consumer protection

-Based on the contribution of Nick Seddon for the ACT Law Handbook, as amended by CathyHe and JaneBlack and current to 1 May 2016
+Contributed by CathyHe and JaneBlack, Based on the contribution of Nick Seddon for the ACT Law Handbook, as amended by DamienMcDonald and current to April 2024

 How does contract and consumer law help you?

 People make contracts every day, but may not realise it.
-For example, buying a new radio, ticking "yes" on a website, selling something on Gumtree are all contracts.
+For example, buying a new computer or mobile phone, ticking "yes" on a website, selling something on Gumtree are all contracts.

 There are rights and responsibilities as a result of getting into a contract.
 This chapter will help you to better understand these rights and responsibilities.
 If the Australian Consumer Law (ACL) applies to the contract this gives you rights that cannot be avoided by the business - even if you have agreed to this in a contract.